Romain/Matomo-IP-to-Company/README.md

 Therefore, this information is not 100% reliable but this is still an interesting information to check from time to time.

 If you have an access token set up for [IPInfo.io](https://ipinfo.io/), this plugin will use this data in the first place, before falling back to `gethostbyaddr`;

+## Can I receive this report by email?

+Yes!
+As of version 0.3.0, you can receive this report by email.
+You just have to go to Settings > Personal Settings and check the checkbox located in the IPtoCompany section which asks you if you want to subscribe to this report.

+This report will then be sent to you once a day, for each site that you have access to, with the list of companies that visited your website the day before.